Dear Readers of My Blog

 I would like to keep the positive vibes going.
-Having myself learned a lot over the past few months going to more than just the NAMI Connections groups.
+Having myself learned a lot over the past few months.
+I’ve been going to more than just the NAMI Connections peer support groups.
 I now go to the Depression Bipolar Support Alliance and it has been working out well for me.
 There are other local groups, peer to peer, family to friends and other groups that help out.
 Sometimes just talking to a fellow peer can be helpful.
 I have seen people mourn losses of loved ones.
 Known of someone who completed their suicide attempt and left us shocked.
-The reality of this is we are in a war with our illness(es), but we must strive to fight on!
+The reality of this is we are in a war with our illness, but we must strive to fight on!

 – Colorful Asylum